vaginessa/omnibin/SDK.md

 ## Methods

-BinService must implement list of methods, these methods are called by omnibin.
+BinService must implement list of methods, these methods return instances of modules that you also have to create.

 Methods, which ```throw Exception``` are run **not** on the UI thread.